PartyLich/disco_bot/README.md

 A Discord music bot!

 Lucio dialog!
 ES6-ish!
 node.js!

 !!!
+Requires ffmpeg installed on the system running him.

 [Issue tracker](https://bitbucket.org/PartyLich/disco_bot/issues) is on bitbucket.
 Please use it for bugs, feature requests, and similar ideas.